 - Aging parents: 7 warning signs of health problems

 - see all in Aging parents

 - Alzheimer's care: Simple tips for daily tasks

 - see all in Alzheimer's caregiver

 Caregiver depression can take a toll on you and your ability to care for your loved one.
 Understand the signs of caregiver depression — and know how to prevent it.By Mayo Clinic staff

 Caregiving is often physically and emotionally stressful.
 In an effort to provide the best care possible, you might put your loved one's needs before your own.
-In turn, you may develop feelings of sadness, anger and guilt.
+In turn, you could develop feelings of sadness, anger and loneliness.
 Sometimes, these emotions can trigger caregiver depression.